 What do you want prospective families to think about how you present yourself?
 What is that impression worth to you?

-How much you should budget?
-Of course, it all depends on how much photography, how much design and how much content you require adding, but as a general guide, you should add together ...
+Back to how much you should budget.
+Of course, it all depends on how much photography, how much design and how much content you require, but as a general guide...